AbdullahHatim/Project-Shopping-Cart-TOP/README.md

+# Time Spent
+`15~ Hours across 15 Days`

+did things differently this time, gave each day one hour to make space for my other daily stuff like university

+Kind of a fun project, I just wish i've been told what is the best approach for specific things like the routing and data fetching.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.